 Combining Robotics And Logistics

-To begin with, robotics can be leveraged via delivery robots installed in local communities.
-Bases or hubs for these robots could be established in locations with clusters of retailers, such as malls or shopping streets.
-Retailers can drop off goods purchased by neighborhood residents at the hub, and the robots can deliver the goods to customers.
+To begin with, bases or hubs for delivery robots could be established in locations with clusters of retailers, such as malls or shopping streets.
+Retailers can drop off goods purchased by neighborhood residents at the hub, and the robots can deliver the goods to end customers.
 A diverse mix of business operators could engage delivery robot services.
 And it’s these collaborations between diverse retailers and logistics services that will provide more options and better convenience for consumers.
 In Japan, we truly believe that such services offer smart, well-suited solutions to problems stemming from Japan’s aging society.

 Supporting people and scaling up workforces

-At FedEx, innovation has been in our DNA since our founding, and we have been proactively introducing the latest technologies wherever we can.
+At FedEx, innovation has been in our DNA, and we have been proactively introducing the latest technologies wherever we can.
 Part of our journey is towards robotics.

 In the USA, robots are already used in our logistics facilities and offices.
 In 2018, we introduced an autonomous tagger to transport shipments too large to load onto our sorting system.
 It learns the floor layout of our hubs and warehouses, and built-in sensors enable it to navigate complicated pathways safely and efficiently.